 - Use photo editing software to fix damaged photos,

-- Make prints and display around your home,
+- Make prints and display them around your home,

-- Store them in photo albums or photobook in a cool dry place.
+- Store them in photo albums or photobooks in a cool dry place.

 Where NOT to store your photos!